Grislow/KnowledgeBase/resources/glossary.md

 A type of AB testing where an application is run on two identical environments.
 One envrionment is __active__ and the other __idle__.
 The active environment serves the users while the idle environment runs a newer version of the application.
 Once the newer version is thoroughly tested the idle environment is activated and the former active environment becomes idle and awaits a new version of the application.

 ## Breakpoint
-A moment that pauses the execution of a progra for inspection by a debugger tool.
+A moment that pauses the execution of a program for inspection by a debugger tool.

+## Busybox
+A software suite containing most common Unix utilities.
+Very lightweight, often used in embedded systems.

 &nbsp;
 # C